Last Updated on June 24, 2026

 Pompano

-Florida pompano run the surf and nearshore waters, especially during spring and fall.
+Florida pompano run in the surf and nearshore waters, especially in spring and fall.
 They average 1-3 pounds but punch above their weight on light tackle.
-Pompano are considered one of the best-eating fish on the Gulf Coast.
+Pompano are considered among the best-eating fish on the Gulf Coast.

 Peak seasons: Spring and fall.